Skip to main content

 APA vs MLA: Key Differences Explained

-Understand the main differences between APA and MLA citation styles and when to use each.
+Understand the main differences between APA and MLA citation styles, including formatting rules, in-text citations, and when to use each in academic papers.

 Daniel Jyoji Nichiata